platisd/cpp-switcheroo/README.md

 - Can't forget a case
   - Enforced by the compiler
   - Can defer to a default case with `otherwise`
+  - Does not allow a default case if all cases are covered
 - Type-safe
 - Easier (IMHO) to understand than `std::visit` and the "overload" pattern